cmeury/yamkins/README.md

 Jenkins plugin that posts notifications to Yammer groups written in Java.
 Please note, this plugin is under development and is not yet working.

 The plugin draws ideas and code from the similar [jenkins-hipchat-plugin](https://github.com/jlewallen/jenkins-hipchat-plugin).
+Thanks!

 *Beware:* The rate limit for messages is 10 requests in 30 seconds.
 Rate limits are not respected by this plugin.
 However, for small and medium sized Jenkins installations this should never become a problem.